nus-cs2113-AY2223S2/ip/docs/README.md

 > delete 4

-this command deletes the tasks with index 4 from the task list.
+This command deletes the tasks with index 4 from the task list.

 - Expected outcome from Keqing: